Patient reported measures

 NSW Cancer Plan activities

-The Cancer Institute NSW is committed to providing ongoing leadership and support for the systematic collection and use of PRMs at the point of care for people affected by cancer across NSW, including in target populations.
-PROMs surveys are now available in 11 languages (English, Arabic, Simplified Chinese, Traditional Chinese, Greek, Korean, Italian, Spanish, Vietnamese, Maltese and Macedonian).
-Additionally, an Aboriginal and Torres Strait Islander specific survey What Matters 2 Adults (WM2A) is available through the Cancer PRMs System.
+The Institute is committed to providing ongoing leadership and support for the systematic collection and use of PRMs at the point of care for people affected by cancer across NSW, including in focus populations.
+Patient-Reported Outcome Measures (PROMs) surveys are now available in 11 languages (English, Arabic, Simplified Chinese, Traditional Chinese, Greek, Korean, Italian, Spanish, Vietnamese, Maltese and Macedonian).
+Additionally, an Aboriginal and Torres Strait Islander specific survey (What Matters 2 Adults) is available through the cancer PRMs system.
 This measure was developed by University of Sydney and University of Queensland in partnership with and is underpinned by the values and preferences of Aboriginal and Torres Strait Islander people.

 Notes

-Data reported is most up to date available at the end of 2024.
-Graphs and tables reflect the last reporting period (to end of December 2024).
+Data reported is most up to date available at the end of April 2026.

 References

-Symptom Monitoring With Patient-Reported Outcomes During Routine Cancer Treatment: A Randomized Controlled Trial, Basch, E, Deal, A, Kris, M, et.
-Al., 2016, Journal of Clinical Oncology, 34:557–to565
+3. Symptom Monitoring With Patient-Reported Outcomes During Routine Cancer Treatment: A Randomized Controlled Trial, Basch, E, Deal, A, Kris, M, et.
+Al., 2016, Journal of Clinical Oncology, 34:557-565

-The effect of real-time electronic monitoring of patient-reported symptoms and clinical syndromes in outpatient workflow of medical oncologists: E-MOSAIC, a multicenter cluster-randomized phase III study (SAKK 95/06), Strasser, F, Blum, D, von Moos, R et.
-Al., 2016, Annals of Oncology, 27: 324–to332
+4. The effect of real-time electronic monitoring of patient-reported symptoms and clinical syndromes in outpatient workflow of medical oncologists: E-MOSAIC, a multicenter cluster-randomized phase III study (SAKK 95/06), Strasser, F, Blum, D, von Moos, R et.
+Al., 2016, Annals of Oncology, 27: 324-332

-Longitudinal patterns of cancer patient reported outcomes in end of life care predict survival George J. Stukenborg & Leslie J. Blackhall & James H. Harrison & Patrick M. Dillon2& Paul W. Read, Support Care Cancer (2016) 24:2217–to2224
+5. Longitudinal patterns of cancer patient reported outcomes in end of life care predict survival George J. Stukenborg & Leslie J. Blackhall & James H. Harrison & Patrick M. Dillon2& Paul W. Read, Support Care Cancer (2016) 24:2217–2224

-The impact of routine Edmonton Symptom Assessment System (ESAS) use on overall survival in cancer patients: Results of a population-based retrospective matched cohort analysis.
-Cancer Med 2020; 9 (19): 7107–to7115, Barbera L, Sutradhar R, Seow H et al.
+7. The impact of routine Edmonton Symptom Assessment System (ESAS) use on overall survival in cancer patients: Results of a population-based retrospective matched cohort analysis.
+Cancer Med 2020; 9 (19): 7107-7115, Barbera L, Sutradhar R, Seow H et al.